Kafka

 You can invoke any handler via Kafka events.
 The event payload will be (de)serialized as JSON.

-• When invoking Virtual Object handlers via Kafka, the key of the Kafka record will be used to determine the Virtual Object key.
+- When invoking Virtual Object or Workflow handlers via Kafka, the key of the Kafka record will be used to determine the Virtual Object/Workflow key.
 The key needs to be a valid UTF-8 string.
-For each Virtual Object, the events are delivered in the order in which they arrived on the topic partition.
+The events are delivered to the subscribed handler in the order in which they arrived on the topic partition.

 Since you can invoke any handler via Kafka events, a single handler can be invoked both by RPC and via Kafka.